Kvasir Symbol Database

 2. Dating

-Please note: The following inscriptions are known to contain this symbol but more may exist in the record.
-As we encounter more, we will add them here.
+Please note: The following inscriptions are known to contain this symbol but more no doubt exist somewhere in the record (there are no shortage of extremely obscure runic inscriptions).
+As we encounter entries for more, we will add them here.

 Elder Futhark inscriptions: